DylanPho/DylanPho/README.md

 ## 🚀 What I'm Up To

-- 💻 Currently applying for internships for Summer 2025
+- 💻 Currently accepted an internship offer for Summer 2025! 🥳
 - 🤖 Finishing my studies in Algorithms, Database System Concepts, Fundamentals of UNIX, and IoT.

 ## 🌐 Connect with me: